 Who doesn’t enjoy going out occasionally for a meal with friends or family?
-Just because you have diabetes doesn’t mean you have to stay at home for every meal.
-Here are some simple guidelines to follow so you can enjoy dining out and still manage your blood sugar and stay healthy.
+Just because you have diabetes, doesn’t mean you have to stay at home for every meal.
+Here are some simple guidelines to follow so you can enjoy dining out, while still managing your blood sugar and staying healthy.

 #1 Plan ahead!
 Once you know what restaurant you’re going to, check out the menu online so you’ll be able to choose wisely when you arrive.
 Being prepared is the best way to avoid stress or making poor decisions.

 #2 Test!
 Know what your blood sugar is before you head out, just as you would do at home.

 #3 Ask questions!
 Don’t hesitate to ask questions about how the food is prepared, or if you can modify an entrée.
 Most restaurants are very accommodating of special requests and substitutions.

 #4 Choose wisely!
 You may have to decide what is most important to you – bread, a starchy vegetable with your meal, a cocktail or dessert, but the choice is yours.
 You don’t have to feel deprived—you can have your favorite foods by making the choices about what matters most to you and choosing your carbohydrates accordingly.

 #5 Portion size counts!
 The typical restaurant entrée size is double what anyone needs to eat.
 Ask for a “to go” box when your food arrives and put half aside for another meal.
 The bonus is that your meal is half price!